 It has been a long journey to Kingdom Hearts III, both with the number of spin-off games that have released in the series and the sheer amount of time it has taken to release.
 It has been roughly 13 years since Kingdom Hearts II released and it has been a long 13 years waiting for the third and final installment in the Xehanort saga.
 Gameplay for the game has improved since it’s predecessors and while it’s easy to see that a lot of time went into this game and there are some truly great moments here, overall it does not feel as great as Kingdom Hearts II.

 The gameplay has been improved from Kingdom Hearts II.
 While not as big as a leap with gameplay as it was from Kingdom Hearts to Kingdom Hearts II, the gameplay here feels polished and smooth.
 The battle system adds little elements from each of the spinoff games.
 You can shot lock like you can from Kingdom Hearts: Birth By Sleep and you are also able to use flow during battle which originated in Dream Drop Distance.
 Each world also has its own gameplay gimmick as well.
 In Monstropolis you can grind on rails at parts while in the Carribean you can navigate a pirate ship and battle with other ships that are being controlled by the heartless.
 Most of these gameplay gimmicks are fun.
-One that was not fun was
+One that was not fun was airstepping which is introduced in Olympus.
+This requires players to lock on to a location, which then will allow Sora to dash towards it automatically, however in Olympus you have to lock onto moving rocks in order to climb a part of Mount Olympus, this was annoying and took way longer to complete then a part should that’s only an hour into the game.

 Being able to summon Disney rides to aide you in battle and allow Sora, Donald, and Goofy to ride on is one of the coolest new battle mechanics both visually and gameplay wise.
 If you’re looking for minigames, Kingdom Hearts III has you covered as just about every Disney world has a minigame or two for you to partake in.
-While the minigame and gameplay variations in the game are great, if there is variation in anything that usually means that the different gameplay variation might not all be the same quality and that can be said for the different gimmicks of the game, because some just fall short like
+While the minigame and gameplay variations in the game are great, if there is variation in anything that usually means that the different gameplay variation might not all be the same quality and that can be said for the different gimmicks of the game, because some just fall short like airstepping or feel bland like the FPS Gigas battling in the Toy Story level.

 The graphics of the Kingdom Hearts series has come a long way.
 The graphics during gameplay now look just about as good as the graphics from the cinematics and the cinematics graphics, especially the graphics in the opening movie are top notch and really make you just say “wow.”
 It’s also impressive that the graphics from worlds based on Toy Story or Monsters, look just like the graphics of the movies those worlds are based on.